Skip to main content

 stub networks rely on IPv6 to enable routing between links, which

-would not be possible with IPv4 due to the lack of a standard
+would not be possible with IPv4 due to the limited availability and

 Although NAT64 provides IPv6-only hosts with a way to reach IPv4